kbase/collections/design/matching_lineage.md

         below), including ArangoDB records, cache service data, etc.
   * Data visualization
     * When accessing a DP (like `taxa_counts`) the user would provide the match ID
-    * The DP is responsible for any processing that is required to support the visualization, including caching
+    * The DP module in the CS is responsible for any processing that is required to support the visualization, including caching
-    * For instance, the collection attributes DB might pull the matched subset into a separate collection to allow for fast sorting / filtering without having to send a potentially enormous `IN` query to the regular collection
+    * For instance, the genome attributes DP might pull the matched subset into a separate collection to allow for fast sorting / filtering without having to send a potentially enormous `IN` query to the regular collection
-* Connectors
+* Matchers
-  * Connectors represent a means of matching incoming data to a collection, and are responsible for defining the inputs for a match (one of which is always a list of UPAs), performing the match, and returning the result in a standard format.
+  * Matchers represent a means of matching incoming data to a collection, and are responsible for defining the inputs for a match (one of which is always a list of UPAs), performing the match, and returning the result in a standard format.
-    * Connectors are also responsible for checking that match parameters are valid - for instance, if the GTDB lineage version of the input data is not the same as the collection version, the connector may throw an error or take some other action to check if the match can proceed and be valid
+    * Matchers are also responsible for checking that match parameters are valid - for instance, if the GTDB lineage version of the input data is not the same as the collection version, the connector may throw an error or take some other action to check if the match can proceed and be valid
       * NOTE: this implies that for non-GTDB collections we need to label it with a GDTB version somehow if GTDB lineage matching is supported
-        * Alternative - support connector parameters that are stored in the collections object, and make GTDB version a connector parameter
+        * Alternative - support matcher parameters that are stored in the collections object, and make GTDB version a matcher parameter
-    * Connectors must define which workspace object types they accept.
+    * Matchers must define which workspace object types they accept.
-    * There should be a connectors endpoint for a collection that lists what connectors are available and the input parameters (other than the ubiquitous UPA list)
+    * There should be a matcher endpoint for a collection that lists what matchers are available and the input parameters (other than the ubiquitous UPA list)